 By Damian Fanelli | Photo: Chuck Lanza

-Seventeen-year-old guitar phenom Quinn Sullivan will release his third album, Midnight Highway, via Provogue/Mascot Label Group January 27.
+Seventeen-year-old guitar phenom Quinn Sullivan will release his third album, Midnight Highway, via Provogue/Mascot Label Group early next year.

-Today we present the album’s guitar-heavy title track, which represents the world’s second taste of the new album.
+Today we present the guitar-heavy “Something for Me,” the world’s first taste of the new album.
 You can hear it below.

 Midnight Highway is a serious milestone in Quinn’s extraordinary journey, which began with him jamming with the Toe Jam Puppet Band at age 3, appearing on Ellen when he was 6 and being taken under Buddy Guy’s wing at age 8.
 Since then, he’s shared the stage with Guy, Eric Clapton, Los Lobos, the Roots, Derek Trucks/Susan Tedeschi and Joe Bonamassa.
 He even opened for B.B.
 King, who invited him to play his treasured guitar, “Lucille.”